ng-estate/store/README.md

 reducers | Performs synchronous state update effects | Performs synchronous & asynchronous operations on a reduced state config.freezeState | Allows to make state data immutable programmatically using `safeDeepFreeze` util method, which is basically extended version of `Object.freeze()`.
 By default immutability is guaranteed only on a type level by the use of `Immutable<T>` type.
 If you want your data to keep its integrity and prevent accidental value override, set this property to `true`. <br/>**Note: as it's being recursive, it can impact performance dealing with complex data structures** config.freezePayload | Allows to make payload argument immutable programmatically.
-The same rules are applied as for `freezeState` config.maxEffectDispatchTotalCalls | Limits `dispatch(...)` and `dispatch$(...)` call count per effect to a specific number config.maxEffectDispatchCalls | Limits `dispatch(...)` call count per effect to a specific number config.maxEffectDispatch$Calls | Limits `dispatch$(...)` call count per effect to a specific number
+The same rules are applied as for `config.freezeState` config.maxEffectDispatchTotalCalls | Limits `dispatch(...)` and `dispatch$(...)` call count per effect to a specific number config.maxEffectDispatchCalls | Limits `dispatch(...)` call count per effect to a specific number config.maxEffectDispatch$Calls | Limits `dispatch$(...)` call count per effect to a specific number